chuanconggao/extratools/README.md

 # {-inf: 1, 0.1: 4, 0.5: 3, 0.8: 1, 0.9: 2}
 ```

+Tools for transformations over ranges.
+Note that each range is closed on the left side, and open on the right side.

 - `merge(covers)` merges the covered ranges `covers` to resolve any overlap.

 ``` python